-You can make changes to any of the graphics properties by clicking the appropriate menu panel and adjusting the settings on the right.
+You may make changes to any of the graphics properties by clicking the appropriate menu panel and adjusting the settings from the menus.

-Figure C - 3 Intel® Iris(TM) Graphics Control Panel
+Figure C - 3 Intel® HD Graphics Control Panel

 Sub-Menus

 Some of the menu panels will also have sub-menus (in the top left corner of the menu alongside the icon $\bigvee$ ) to display further configuration options.